 About the Programme

-New ideas, materials, methods and design applications are continually originated and progressed by our MA, MPhil and PhD students.
-Fashion Menswear staff endeavour to create a course environment directed towards this creative self-discovery, one that offers each student both the conceptual tutelage and technical guidance to achieve their 3D design objectives.
+New ideas, materials, methods and design applications are continually originated and progressed by our students.
+Fashion staff endeavour to create a course environment directed towards this creative self-discovery, one that offers each student both the conceptual tutelage and technical guidance to achieve their 3D design objectives.

 Fashion Menswear offers